cadet/CADET-Python-Tutorial/README.md

 From a `git bash` run `git clone https://github.com/modsim/CADET-Tutorial`.

-Then, fire up a `jupyter-lab` from `Anaconda Prompt` and get started.
+Fire up a `jupyter-lab` from `Anaconda Prompt` and navigate to the location of this repository using the file manager on the left.
+Then, start by following the instructions in `getting_started.ipynb`.

+In case you are new to `Python` and `jupyter`, we also included a small tutorial (`00_Introduction_Python`) which covers the necessary basics for the tutorials.